atom/atom/CONTRIBUTING.md

 ### JavaScript Styleguide

-All JavaScript must adhere to [JavaScript Standard Style](https://standardjs.com/).
+All JavaScript code is linted with [Prettier](https://prettier.io/).

 * Prefer the object spread operator (`{...anotherObj}`) to `Object.assign()`
 * Inline `export`s with expressions whenever possible